MusicDin/kubitect/docs/user-guide/configuration/cluster-nodes.md

 #### Data disks

-:material-tag-arrow-up-outline: [v2.0.0][tag 2.0.0]
+:material-tag-arrow-up-outline: [v2.2.0][tag 2.2.0]

-By default only a main disk (volume) is attached to every instance, so additional disks may be required.
+By default, only a main disk (volume) is attached to each provisioned virtual machine.
+Since the main disk already contains an operating system, so it may not be suitable for storing data.
+Therefore, additional disks might be required.
-For example, a [Rook](https://rook.io/) can be easily configured to use all empty disks attached to the virtual machine to form a storage cluster.
+For example, a [Rook](https://rook.io/) can be easily configured to use all the empty disks attached to the virtual machine to form a storage cluster.

+A name and size (in GiB) must be configured for each data disk.
+By default, data disks are created in the main resource pool.
-Each data disk must have a name, a size (in GiB), and the name of the [data resource pool](../hosts/#data-resource-pools) in which it is created.
+To create a data disk in a custom [data resource pool](../hosts/#data-resource-pools), the pool property can be set to the name of the desired data resource pool.
-Note that the data disk name must be unique among all data disks for a given instance.
+Also note that the data disk name must be unique among all data disks for a given instance.

 ```yaml
 cluster: